phigas/freepaths-docs/advanced-tutorials/Adding-your-own-Hole-or-Pillar.md

 ## Afterwards

 I hope you enjoyed this small tutorial and that you managed to make your hole work 😉.
 If the hole works well feel free to make a pull request into the main repository so that other people can use it.
-But please make sure that the pull request is clean and does not conain temporary files or unrelated changes.
+But please make sure that the pull request is clean and does not contain temporary files or unrelated changes.